Marathon carriage: Design

 A marathon carriage is made of steel or aluminum, with non-slip surfaces and wide fenders (mud guards) because it may be travelling through water and mud during competition.
-They are constructed for safety with a low center of gravity, and a very small turning radius, both which help reduce the chance of overturning.
+They are constructed for safety with a low center of gravity, and a very small turning radius, both of which help reduce the chance of overturning.
 A low platform for the groom at the rear allows a crouching groom to further lower the center of gravity.
 They usually include hydraulic disc brakes, suspension (either air or spring), and plenty of handholds for the grooms.
 Many of these vehicles are made with adjustable-width axles to conform with requirements for minimum track widths in certain competitions.

 Shafts for single-horse carriages are shortened to terminate at the harness saddle instead of reaching the horse's point of shoulder.
 The driver's seat is usually raised with high sides to keep the driver in position.
 Many teams have the groom holding a belt around the driver's hips to keep the driver secure during maneuvers, but if the carriage overturns, the driver will not be pinned as he might with a locked in seat belt.

 Wheels have metal spokes, welded at the hub, which can tolerate sideways forces.
 Hubs are constructed flat; traditional wooden wheels have protruding hubs which have caused difficulties in the marathon obstacles.
 Some vehicles are designed with cambered wheels to reduce sideways sliding.
 Marathon vehicles are constructed with horizontal guard rails (bumper bars) to deflect the carriage from posts and small trees and keep from getting caught on them.
 A bowed rail across the front protects the front wheels, and rails running down each side over the wheels keeps from getting a post caught between the front and rear wheels when turning sharply around a post.
 The open back design makes for easier, quicker and safer entry and exit of a groom, who previously entered from the side between the wheels.
 Looking quite different from traditional carriages, they acquired the nickname "battle wagons".

 Since a marathon carriage is built with the front axle pivoting on a turntable (usually called a fifth-wheel), the front wheels can rotate until one wheel is fully under the body of the carriage.
 During such tight turns, the carriage operates like a three-wheeled vehicle (one wheel in front), and the entire carriage can easily tip over if not careful, risking severe injury to the occupants.